Skip to content

 6. Email node - Send confirmation

-• Include summary of submitted data
+• To: Form submitter with summary of submitted data

 Visualizing n8n workflow patterns